End-of-Life Coaching for Nurses:

 Frequently Asked Questions

-Each module is one week to give you the time needed to read, reflect, write and develop insights to create a plan of action.
-There is one web conferencing session in the last module where we will meet online for discussion.
-The live session date/time will be decided in the first week of the course.
+Each module gives you the time needed to read, reflect, write and develop insights to create a plan of action.

 You will need to order the paperback book through Amazon as the book contains required readings.
 Reimagining the End of Life: Self- Development and Reflective Practices for Nurse Coaches by Janet Booth.